build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ![](images/0011.png)

+At this point you have deployed a VPC and two EC2 instances.
+The two EC2 instances will talk to one another, and later when you add one of the EC2 instances Elastic IP address to a threat list it will cause GuardDuty to produce a finding.
+From this point on you will create each of the resources that are part of the actual security solution.

 ## Step 3: Create an S3 Bucket to store a threat list

+In GuardDuty there are two types of lists that it can reference.
+The first type is a **Trusted IP list** and the second is a **Threat IP list**.
+GuardDuty does not generate findings for IP addresses that are included in trusted IP lists.
+GuardDuty **generates** findings for IP addresses that are included in threat IP lists.
+Since we want to force a finding in this tutorial we are using a threat IP list.

 3.1.
 Begin by creating a variable in the `modules/s3/variables.tf` for the `vpc_id`.